 Risk management is carried out under policies approved by the Board of Directors of the Group and of relevant subsidiaries.
 The MTN Group Treasury Committee identifies, evaluates and hedges financial risks in cooperation with the Group's operating units.
-The Board provides written principles for overall risk management, as well as for specific areas such as foreign exchange risk, interest rate risk, credit risk, use of derivative financial instruments, and investing cash.
+The board provides written principles for overall risk management, as well as for specific areas such as foreign exchange risk, interest rate risk, credit risk, use of derivative financial instruments, and investing cash.
 Group treasury is responsible for managing the Group's exposure to financial risk within the policies set by the Board of Directors, under the guidance of the Group CFO, Group Audit Committee and Group Risk Management and Compliance committee.

-7.1.1 Categories of financial instruments
+- 7.1 Financial risk management and financial instruments (continued) - 7.1.1 Categories of financial instruments